OctaForge/libostd/src/asm/README.md

 *Last sync: 82293a2c03ac2571aafa181ea58a67375a13ceb9.*

-This directory contains assembly context switching code for different platforms, taken from the Boost.Context library and adapted to OctaSTD' needs.
+This directory contains assembly context switching code for different platforms, taken from the Boost.Context library and adapted to libostd's needs.
 The files are licensed under the Boost Software License, version 1.0, unless specified otherwise.